damap-org/damap-backend/CUSTOMISING.md

 ### Configuring Project and Person API

 DAMAP supports automatically populating project and person information from your CRIS system.
-It comes with a number of industry-standard integrations such as ORCID, but you can also create your own.
+It comes with a number of industry-standard integrations, such as ORCID or Elsevier Pure, but you can also create your own.

 To configure the integration, you may need to change the following settings in `application.yaml` or provide the corresponding environment variables: